 Download Chinese so you can use it offline.
 Also, download a few phrases that you might think you may need so you can open the app and point to the translation.
 I have used “I am vegetarian” translation in almost every restaurant.

 Literally a life saver!
-Google Maps doesn’t work, unless you have a VPN.
+Google Maps doesn’t work, unless you have a VPN and a network.
 I managed to navigate us around each place so easily using Maps.Me.
 I downloaded the local area maps of all of the cities we were visiting and saved a pin for all of the hotels so then we can map routes from there easily and check out the surrounding area for any attractions and restaurants.
 Maps.Me works offline.

 This is the Chinese version of WhatsApp & Apple pay all in one.
 I didn’t set up the payment option when I downloaded it as I didn’t realise that everyone pays for everything with WeChat.
 It wasn’t necessarily needed but I used the messaging service to contact Chinese guides we had for day trips to confirm times etc. It is also used as a log in to free WiFi hot spots in places like railway stations and airports so it helps to get connected.

 Same as Uber.
 I didn’t use it as I didn’t have data so had to rely on WiFi, which to be fair is quite accessible.

 I used Trip.com to book our trains, some internal flights and day trips to the Great Wall and Terracotta Army.
 So simple to use as a research tool and for booking journeys and tours.

 Then the usual helpful ones….